-In what follows, I would like to discuss the outlines of a liberatory postmodern science on two levels: first, with regard to general themes and attitudes; and second, although equally plausible, explanations for the same (inferred) observation.
-That the majority of the scientific community chose one over another is a function of scientists' preference for the tradition rather than the validity of explanation.
+In what follows, I would like to discuss the outlines of a liberatory postmodern science on two levels: first, with regard to general themes and attitudes; and second,

 However, Pickering does not reach back far enough into the history of physics to find the basis of the research tradition from which the quark explanation emanates.
 It may not be found inside the tradition but in the ideology of science, in the differences behind field versus particle theories, simple versus complex explanations, the bias toward certainty rather than indeterminateness.